 |Women's and Children's Services|

-Kennedy is committed to providing a wide range of quality educational programs to help you prepare for your upcoming delivery.
+We are committed to making our hospital the best birthing center NJ has to offer.
+One of the ways we accomplish this is by providing a wide range of quality educational programsto help you prepare for your upcoming delivery.
 We believe that, through education, your birthing experience can be enhanced and made more joyous and memorable.
-Listed in this catalog are classes and programs available to you throughout your pregnancy and after your baby’s birth.
+Listed in this catalogue are classes and programs available to you throughout your pregnancy and after your baby’s birth.

-Pre-registration and payment for classes is required.
+Pre-registration for classes is required.
 Class size is limited, so early registration is encouraged.
-Classes are subject to change or cancellation based on enrollment response.
+Classes are subject to change or cancellation based on enrolment response.
 Kennedy Health System associates are eligible for discounted prices.

 Frequently Asked Questions About Delivering Your Baby at Kennedy